-Keep your points on a macro, not micro, level.
+Keep your points on a macro level.
 One reason behind this is that voters won’t read large blocks of text.
 Additionally, too many details give your opponent an opportunity to nitpick your plan, putting you on the defensive.

 A good way to provide more information without overwhelming your audience is to drive voters to your website or ask them to contact you via email.
-Once at your website, they can find more detailed explanations as well as ways to sign up to support your campaign.
+Once they are on your website, they can find more detailed explanations as well as ways to sign up to support your campaign.

 Make sure your message is targeted to your audience.

-Another benefit of direct mail is that you can target your audience with a precise message.
-Certain demographic information can be obtained from a voter list, including but not limited to age, sex, race, and average income based on zip code, allowing you to send a tailored message to a specific audience.
+Another benefit of including direct mail to your political printing and campaign resources is that you can send a precisely tailored message to a specific audience.
+Certain demographic information can be obtained from a voter list, including but not limited to age, sex, race, and average income based on zip code.

 Give careful consideration to your words.

 What are the hot button issues in your area?
-Can you tie your election into national themes?
-Ideally, if you can afford it, you should pay for a professional poll conducted by a research agency that will help you test your message’s impact with voters.
+Can you tie your election to national themes?
+If you can afford it, invest in a professional poll conducted by a research agency that will help you test your message’s impact with voters.
 Wilson, Perkins Allen Research, Baselice and Associates, Inc., Pollmakers, and NorthStar Opinion Research are a few examples of professional political pollsters.